 Another question that is often asked revolves around Overseas Citizens of India (OCIs), Can they sell inherited property in India?
 Is taxation any different from NRIs?

 OCI Selling Property in India Tax

 Firstly, YES!
-An OCI can sell inherited property in India as they are given the similar benefits as an NRI.
+An OCI can sell inherited property in India as they are given similar benefits as an NRI.
 The taxation on the sale of property by OCIs is the same as it is for an NRI.

 We have discussed the major aspects of inheriting a property in India by NRIs and what follows next.
 To browse through more queries and doubts on NRI selling inherited property in India, you can visit our SBNRI Blog.

-An US Citizen can inherit property in India if he/she is a PIO/OCI.
-Only the US citizens with an Indian Origin can inherit property in India.
+A US Citizen can inherit property in India if he/she is a PIO/OCI.
+Only US citizens with Indian Origin can inherit property in India.